sartorlab/improving_enhancer_definitions/README.md

 ## Generate interaction lists

 ### ChIA-PET interaction data
 Next you need to make sure that you have ChIA-PET interaction lists (simple text files listing the significantly interacting regions based on ChIA-PET data).
 I've included all of the ones I've used in the ```interaction_lists``` directory (all files ending with \*interactions), so if you don't want to change anything then you can skip this step.
-If you'd like to add new interactions files, just add them to this directory (with the file name following the format 'experiment_name.interactions') and they'll be included in the downstream processing (also make sure to add the experiment(s) to the ```experiment_info.txt``` file in the ```new_locus_lists``` directory -- explained later).
+If you'd like to add new interactions files, just add them to this directory (with the file name following the format 'experiment_name.interactions') and they'll be included in the downstream processing (also make sure to add the experiment(s) to the ```experiment_info.txt``` file in the ```pair_lists``` directory -- explained later).

 The files in the ```interaction_lists``` directory are from three sources:
 - The files starting with "EN" (e.g., ```ENCSR000CAD.interactions```) are from ENCODE ChIA-PET data and have been processed with Mango (v.
 1.1.7).
 To recreate the processing pipelines for these files, go into the ```mango_pipelines``` directory and run: